Talib Ahmed Bensouda: Re-election

 In 2024, Talib was alleged that he wanted to join the ruling National People’s Party, Bensouda debunked the accusation.
 In 2025, Talib entered the race as the flag-bearer for United Democratic Party.
 In September 2025, he wanted be elected as the United Democratic Party’s (UDP) flag bearer for the 2026 Gambian presidential election.

-Saturday 6th September 2025, Talib has withdrawn his candidacy for the United Democratic Party (UDP) flagbearership and resigned as the party’s National Organizing Secretary.
+Saturday 6 September 2025, Talib has withdrawn his candidacy for the United Democratic Party (UDP) flagbearership and resigned as the party’s National Organizing Secretary.

 Honours and recognition

 Bensouda was honored by the Soninkara Youth Community in New York for his public service.
 In 2024, he was selected for France's PIPA (Future Leaders Invitation Programme).

 Presidential ambition and UMC

-Mayor Talib Ahmed Bensouda has launched the Unite Movement for Change shortly after withdrawing from the UDP flagbearership race and resigning as the party’s campaign manager.
-He says the new initiative aims to unite Gambians around the values of integrity, transformation, and inclusion ahead of the 2026 elections.